Mizsen/nodejs-demo/qiye-project/202506241251/prescription-management-system/frontend/README.md

 ## Overview

-This project is the frontend part of the Prescription Management System, designed to provide a user-friendly interface for managing prescriptions and drugs.
+This project is the frontend part of the Prescription Management System, designed to provide a userEntity-friendly interface for managing prescriptions and drugs.
 It is built using Vue 3 and Vite, ensuring a modern and efficient development experience.

 ## Features